 2. Wash wisely

-So what’s a person with pimples to use?
-Gently lather a salicylic acid face wash, Dr. Zwerner says, avoiding the tendency to scrub the skin.
-You can buy this product over the counter at any pharmacy, grocery store, beauty shop, or online.
-Salicylic acid-based cleansers and pads will help get rid of oil and open up the pores so you can say goodbye to those blackheads.
+Dr. Zwerner recommends gently lathering with a salicylic acid-based face wash, while avoiding the tendency to scrub the skin.
+You can buy this product over the counter at any pharmacy, grocery store, beauty shop or online.
+Salicylic acid-based cleansers and pads will help get rid of oil and open the pores so you can say goodbye to those blackheads.

 3. Choose proper products

-So you’ve picked out a cleanser, but what else are you putting onto your face?
-Are you trying to hide imperfections with heavy makeup cream?
-That could cause new blackheads to form.
+So, you’ve picked out a cleanser, but what else are you putting on your face?
+Are you trying to hide imperfections with concealers and thick foundations?
 What about moisturizers and sunscreens?
-They could be opening you up to an oil overload within the skin.
+If you’re not careful about the specific types of products you use, they could cause new blackheads to form and excess oil to build up.

 4. Limit oil exposure

-If you commonly wear tight clothing or live in a humid environment, the excess sweat and irritation can signal to the skin that it needs to produce more oil.
-Try looser clothing.
+- If you commonly wear tight clothing or live in a humid environment, the excess sweat and irritation can signal to the skin that it needs to produce more oil.
+Try looser clothing and breathable fabrics, like cotton and linen.

 If you do notice blackheads or other types of acne appearing on the skin, avoid picking or popping the pimples.
 This bad habit can irritate the skin and make your pores look worse.
 Plus, oils and bacteria on the fingers can add to pimple problems.